waikato-datamining/kasperl/DESCRIPTION.rst

-seppl-based Python library with generic plugins for pipelines.
+seppl-based Python library with generic plugins for pipelines and building blocks for creating command-line tools for pipelines.